prosodylab/Prosodylab-Aligner/README.md

 ### How does Prosodylab-Aligner differ from the Penn Forced Aligner?

 The [Penn Forced Aligner](http://www.ling.upenn.edu/phonetics/p2fa/) (P2FA) provides forced alignment for American English using an acoustic model derived from audio of US Supreme Court oral arguments.
-Prosodylab-Aligner has a number of additional capabilities, most importantly acoustic model training, and once the corpus of oral arguments is released, it will be possible in theory to use Prosodylab-Aligner to simulate P2FA.
+Prosodylab-Aligner has a number of additional capabilities, most importantly acoustic model training, and it is possible in theory to use Prosodylab-Aligner to simulate P2FA.

 ## Installing